motdotla/signature-mark/README.md

 grunt
 ```

-Optionally, you can visit <http://localhost:3000> to test out your changes.
+Visit <http://localhost:3000> to test out your changes.